-We're a team of 17 dedicated reporters and engineers (and counting), growing the future of journalism from a sunny perch in the Financial District of San Francisco.
+We're a team of 35 dedicated reporters and engineers, based in a sunny perch in the Financial District of San Francisco, with bureaus in New York, Hong Kong, and Washington DC.

 We founded The Information in late 2013 with a simple idea: write deeply-reported articles about the technology industry that you won't find elsewhere.

-Nearly two years later, we've moved markets, gotten the early scoop on billions of dollars of acquisitions and told you what's happening deep inside companies like Apple, Facebook and Google.
+In the years since then, we've moved markets, gotten the early scoop on billions of dollars of acquisitions and told you what's happening deep inside companies like Apple, Facebook and Google.
 Our stories have been followed by the Wall Street Journal, the New York Times, Bloomberg and other major outlets thousands of times.
 How we compete is simple.
 We recruit the best reporters, give them the freedom to write about important topics and tell them not to worry about the small stuff.

 Because our articles are deeply reported and written for an engaged audience, they have real impact.
 Our coverage of the secret terms of VC deals—and what they mean for employees—has reshaped how some investors and companies approach those deals.
 And our Future List project about the lack of diversity among tech investors has been cited by more than a hundred publications.

 Quality stories breed quality subscribers.
 As our subscriber community grows, we're investing aggressively in our team and reporting.
-We believe this formula is far more scalable than relying on traffic or conferences, and it's totally—100 percent—aligned with our readers.
+We believe this formula is far more scalable than relying on traffic or conferences, and it's 100 percent aligned with our readers.
+We aren't ad-sponsored, because our readers agree that quality reporting is worth paying for.

 Unlike most other news sites, we don’t have venture capital or corporate owners, but like other publications, we do sometimes do business deals with companies that we cover.